eclipse-hono/hono/site/documentation/content/dev-guide/java_client_consumer.md

 Please refer to the javadoc of the classes for details.

-{{% note %}}
+{{% notice info %}}
 Note that production ready code likely has to think more about error handling and logging than this simple blueprint.
-{{% /note %}}
+{{% /notice %}}

 ## Configure the example